-Home gardeners have been growing roses for well over 2,000 years.
-Loved for their beauty and fragrance, they are cultivated for a variety of landscape effects or for cutting.
+Loved for their beauty and fragrance, roses are cultivated for a variety of landscape effects or for cutting.
 The members of the genus Rosa are prickly stemmed shrubs with a wide range of heights and growing habits.
 There are as many as 150-200 species and thousands of varieties, from miniatures (6 inches to 2 feet tall) to climbers that may grow 20 feet or more.
 Perennial.

 Roses like a good, well-drained soil and will grow best in protected spots with ample water and full sun.
 Plants require at least 8-10 hours of sunlight per day for optimum growth.